 Our fellows have access to clinical, educational and research opportunities to develop their specific interests within their chosen specialty.

 Our forensic psychiatry fellowship aims to train fellows to ethically and appropriately interface with the legal system to provide pertinent information for criminal and civil litigation by providing a board exposure to many areas of the field, including criminal and civil practice, public policy and systems' issues.

-In our geriatric psychiatry fellowship, we train our fellow to take a multidisciplinary, bio-psycho-social approach in the evaluation and treatment of various conditions including memory disorders, late-life depression, anxiety disorders and late-life psychoses.
+In our geriatric psychiatry fellowship, we train our fellows to take a multidisciplinary, bio-psycho-social approach in the evaluation and treatment of various conditions, including memory disorders, late-life depression, anxiety disorders and late-life psychoses.
 We are also involved in comprehensive assessments to determine a person's placement, legal consultation for capacity and guardianship determinations.

 - 100% of our recent graduating residents passed the boards the first time.

 - Our faculty publish numerous journal articles, book chapters and books.

 We have the only brain bank among medical schools in the Midwest.

 - Two editorial offices of major psychiatric journals are housed in our department.